Most Difficult Treks in Nepal: What’s Truly the Hardest?

 • Breathtaking panoramas: From various viewpoints like Nagartsang Peak, Kalapatthar, Gokyo Ri you’ll enjoy some of the best views of Mount Everest, Lhotse, Nuptse, Makalu, Ama Dablam and Cho Oyu.

-• Gokyo lakes: The stunning bleu Gokyo Lakes, fed by glacial melt, are among the highest freshwater lake systems in the world.
+• Gokyo lakes: The stunning blue Gokyo Lakes, fed by glacial melt, are among the highest freshwater lake systems in the world.

 • Ngozumpa glacier: Trek across Nepal’s largest glacier, an otherworldly, ever shifting landscape of ice and moraine.